 Alex Rose McClarron-Thompson, 19, is studying on the Level 3 Extended Diploma in Games Development at the Banbury campus.
 She is in her final year and has recently received an unconditional offer from Royal Leamington Spa College to study on a Level 3, next-generation 3D-modelling animation and visual-effects course.

-Before coming to study with us at Activate Learning at Banbury College, Alex studied at a sixth-form college, where she felt that she was not getting the social nor academic support that she needed as a person with autism.
+Before coming to study with us at Activate Learning at Banbury and Bicester College, Alex studied at a sixth-form college, where she felt that she was not getting the social nor academic support that she needed as a person with autism.
 Thankfully, the friends she made through local youth groups recommended Activate Learning to her and singled out for praise the support that is available to students here.

 After Alex attended an Open Event and a Taster Event, where she met tutors and became familiar with the software and facilities at the Banbury campus, she signed up to study.
 The change from sixth form to college had a profoundly beneficial and lasting effect on Alex and she noted that, “The personality that I used to have at sixth form went out of the window within two weeks because I felt a lot more comfortable here.
 There was a lot of support available here, that wasn’t there for me at sixth form.”
 She went on to explain that the transformation occurred, in part, due to the more adult environment at the college, adding that, “You can be what you want or who you want, you can dye your hair any bonkers colour that you want but all that matters is that you put in the work and the effort.
 You have people around you to support you and the teachers will help you get the grade you want.
 They look at every student as an individual and are really open and honest with you.
 The study support people and the student support people as well are great.”